Bit o’ Honey ~ the little things that please

 I am

-I was born in Mississippi in a town called Picayune, a word that means among other things “insignificant”.
-No doubt I was bruised by this association.
-I left Mississippi when I was twenty-one and spent years in gypsy mode, in search of a calling that was never quite clear.
+I was born in Picayune, Mississippi.
+After leaving the state at twenty-one, I spent years in gypsy mode in search of a calling that was never quite clear.
 I’ve lived in big cities, small towns, north and south, on both coasts, in the desert, and on an island.
-I now reside in the former fourth grade classroom of an old Catholic school in Portland, Maine.
+I now reside with my husband in a small town on the Maine coast.
 That I ended up on the geographical edge of the continent seems fitting.
-I’m blessed to live in a walkable city surrounded by water, a stone’s throw away from the Atlantic.

 June 19, 2008 at 1:15 pm